 Play a chaotic good character as if there is no law.
 Let your conscience be your primary guide in all the decisions you make.
 Do the right thing, regardless of the rule of law.

 Although you can build your character however you want, a few character classes and races tend towards the chaotic good alignment.
-A class is a character’s job, such as cleric or barbarian.
+A class is a character’s job, such as a cleric or barbarian.
 Class defines your character’s role in the party.
 The character’s race, such as elf, devil, or dwarf, gives them specific skills, abilities, and tendencies.

 Examples of Chaotic Good Characters in Fiction